Chevrolet Chevy II / Nova: 1969–1972

 Year 1971 Novas were similar to the previous year.
 The 396 CID engine was replaced with the 350 CID in the SS model.
-1971 also saw the introduction of the Rally Nova, a trim level that only lasted two years (until it resurfaced in 1977).
-The Rally kit included black or white stripes that ran the length of the car and around the back, a Rally Nova sticker on the driver's side of the hood, 6-slot Rally wheels, multi-leaf rear springs, and a "sport" body colored driver's side mirror that was adjustable from the interior.
+1971 also saw the introduction of the Rally Nova, a trim level that only lasted two years (until it resurfaced as the Nova Rally in 1977).
+The Rally kit included black or white stripes that ran the length of the car and between the taillights in the back, a Rally Nova sticker on the driver's side of the hood, 6-slot 14X6" Rally wheels, heavy duty suspension with mono-leaf or multi-leaf in the rear depending on optional equipment ordered., and a "sport" body colored driver's side mirror that was adjustable from the interior.
 The well-hyped Vega stole sales from the Nova this year, but the compact soon would enjoy a resurgence of popularity that would last deep into the 1970s.
 A mid-year production change was the front door hinges spot welded to the A-pillar and the door shell, a design shared with the Vega and later implemented by GM's subsequent light-duty trucks and vans which later was used with the S10, Astro van, and full-size trucks commencing with the GMT400 a decade later.

 The 250 CID six-cylinder engine was now the standard Nova engine with the demise of the 153 CID four-cylinder and 230 CID six-cylinder engines.
 The 307 CID and 350 CID V8s were carried over from 1970 and all engines featured lowered compression ratios to enable the use of unleaded gasoline as a result of a GM corporate mandate that took effect with the 1971 model year.

 After 1971, other GM divisions began rebadging the Nova as their new entry-level vehicle, such as the Pontiac Ventura II (once a trim option for full-size Pontiacs to 1970), Oldsmobile Omega and the Buick Apollo.
 This was considered to build brand loyalty with respective GM divisions although the company later fused their badge engineering with platform sharing to cut expenditures.
 The initials of the four model names spelled out the acronym NOVA (Nova, Omega, Ventura, Apollo).
 The 1973 introduction of the Omega and Apollo coincided with the subsequent oil crisis where sales of the X and H platform increased.